 Need a good checklist?
 Click here to get mine!

 If you’re paying someone to work for you, and you say you appreciate them, but their paycheck doesn’t reflect that, eventually they’re going to look for work elsewhere.
 It’s worth it to me to shell out a little more to create those long-term, lasting relationships.

 At the end of the day, this is a people-centered business.
 And if you’re not treating your own people right, how can you expect them to do their best for your guests?

-I’ve had some people ask why I didn’t treat every cleaner I’ve worked with this year the same.
+I’ve had some people ask why I don’t treat every cleaner I work with the same.
 Well, the short answer is that all of our relationships are different.
-Some have done hundreds of cleanings for me this year and put up with a lot of challenges.
+Some have done hundreds of cleanings for me and put up with a lot of challenges.
 Some have done just one or two and been difficult to work with.
 Many fall somewhere in the middle.
 The bonuses I give are commensurate with the work that’s been done and the relationship that’s already been created.
-It’s up to you if you want to do things differently :).
-But for me, I’ve worked with over a dozen cleaners this year and sadly, it just wouldn’t be financially feasible to do the same thing with them all :(.

 Of course, it’s up to you if you want to do things differently :).
 But for me, I’ve worked with over a dozen cleaners this past year alone, and sadly, there was a huge range of effort and results reflected in the quality of their work.